ratikiyer/hft-exchange-simulator/README.md

 **Ratik Iyer, SWE**

-Hi, I'm Ratik, a sophomore at the University of Illinois Urbana-Champaign studying Statistics & Computer Science.
-I am passionate about quantitative development, low-latency systems, and high-performance computing.
-My primary language is C++, and I am also proficient in Python and R. I am particularly interested in software engineering roles at trading firms, where performance, optimization, and precision are critical.
-I am currently seeking Summer 2026 internship opportunities.
+Hi, I'm Ratik, a sophomore at the University of Illinois Urbana-Champaign studying Computer Science, Statistics, and Math.
+I am passionate about quantitative trading, machine learning, and high-performance computing.
+My primary languages are C++ and Python.
+I am currently seeking internship opportunities for trading/research roles are hedge funds, prop shops, and market makers.

 Email: ratiki2@illinois.edu
 LinkedIn: [https://www.linkedin.com/in/ratik-iyer-57058b17a/](https://www.linkedin.com/in/ratik-iyer-57058b17a/)